 2 ways to create Connection Pool in java with examples

-What is a Connection Pool in java
+What is a Connection Pool in Java?

-Connection pool is a pool of a group of pre-created connections managed by an application server or web server,
+Connection pool is a pool of a group of pre-created connections managed by an application server or web server.

-Advantages of Connection Pool
+Advantages of Connection Pool:

-Reduce network calls, thus improving network latency
+• Reduces network calls, improving network latency

-Improve the application performance by reusing the connections
+• Enhances application performance by reusing connections

-Disadvantages of Connection Pool
+Disadvantages of Connection Pool:

 How to create Connection Pooling in java

-Connection Pool can be implemented in various ways by using Custom java code using LIFO stacks or FIFO Queues or different frameworks provided by Apache and others.
+Below are examples illustrating various ways to create a connection pool.
+Connection pools can be implemented using custom Java code with LIFO stacks, FIFO Queues, or different frameworks provided by Apache and others.

 JDBC Connection Pooling example